KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 It performs the following actions:

-- Pull the application source from Git
+- Pulls the application source from Git.
-- Build a container image using Buildpacks
+- Builds a container image using Buildpacks.
-- Generate a runtime definition with the image
+- Generates a runtime definition with the image.
-- Generate a Knative service
+- Generates a Knative service.
-- Generate a Carvel package to make the application deployable
+- Generates a Carvel package to make the application deployable.
-- Create a pull request against a Git repository with the Carvel package contents
+- Creates a pull request against a Git repository with the Carvel package contents.

 Complete the following steps:

-1. Ensure that you have initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
+1. Ensure that you have initialized a working directory by running [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
 2. Generate the Supply Chain by running:

     ```console